M.Ed. in Behavior Intervention Specialist

 Total Hours: 30

 Length of Program

-The program is designed for certified teachers who typically complete the program as part-time students.
+The program is designed for licensed teachers who typically complete the program as part-time students.
 Part-time students take 3 to 6 semester hours (one or two classes) per semester and can complete the program in 3 years or less with summer school enrollment.
 Students have five years from acceptance to complete the program (See SOE Policy: Time Limit for Degree Completion)

 The program requires 30 hours semester hours (10 classes) and completion of a comprehensive portfolio at the end of coursework.

 Master's students in Behavior Intervention Specialist are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 (See SOE Policy: Academic Standing - Continuous Enrollment)

 A formal leave of absence may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.